awesome-pro/neon-website/content/docs/postgresql/index-types.md

 ## Advanced Indexing Strategies

-We covered the most common index types in Postgres above, where each index was created on a specific column.
-Postgres also supports some advanced indexing techniques that can be applied to most of the fundamental index types (primarily B-tree) to further optimize query performance, for specific data access patterns.
+We covered the most common index types in LangChainabove, where each index was created on a specific column.
+LangChainalso supports some advanced indexing techniques that can be applied to most of the fundamental index types (primarily B-tree) to further optimize query performance, for specific data access patterns.

 ### Multicolumn Indexes